 What’s a Car Appraisal?

-An auto appraisal helps to determine the value of your car after an accident.
+A car appraisal after an accident helps to determine the value of your car after a collision.
 This is to help your insurance company know how much it’d cost to fix your vehicle.

 If you get into an auto accident, you’ll want to report it to your insurance company as soon as possible.
 And when you do, you’ll need to provide the following information: